How to Start a Shopify Store: Step-by-Step Guide

 Step 9.
 Apply the Brand

 It’s time to customize your store with your unique brandings like logo, type, and colors which are the elements that your clients will recognize during the first seconds as soon as they enter the store.
-These are the items that help build your brand, awareness, and overall business.
+These items help build your brand, awareness, and overall business.
 Stand out among your competitors, and be sure people remember you!

 To add your logo, go to Online Store > Themes > Customize and click the Header option.